RevenueCat/react-native-purchases/README.md

 `$ react-native link react-native-purchases`

 #### Additional iOS Setup
+Purchases.framework also needs to be added to your iOS project.
+The npm install will download the correct framework version.

+Alternatively you can install the framework via [CocoaPods](https://cocoapods.org/pods/Purchases).

 ##### Create a Framework Reference in your project
 1. Copy `Purchases.framework` from the `RNPurchases` sub-project and create a reference in the outer project